What you’ll learn:

 Why a modern tech stack needs to be composable

 For a long time, delivering online shopping experiences was the job of a single vendor providing all things commerce under one roof, from search and personalization to checkout and subscriptions.
-The problem with this approach is that all of these functions are standardized and cannot be customized easily, so brands end up with identical customer experiences instead of unique, differentiated ones.
+The problem with this approach is that all these functions are standardized and cannot be easily customized, resulting in identical customer experiences rather than unique, differentiated ones.

 Furthermore, customer experiences aren’t set in stone; over time, they must be adapted and updated.
 With an inflexible all-in-one platform, making changes isn’t easy.
 If your business isn’t able to keep up with customer expectations, this invariably impacts your ability to innovate, differentiate and grow.

 Composable commerce turns this model on its head.
 Now, it’s possible — and ideal — to create a tech stack with best-of-breed solutions that fit a company’s business requirements.
-That means your business can select and integrate expert components, such as search, product catalog, personalization and more, to craft powerful experiences.
-With composable’s unparalleled flexibility, you can add, swap or even drop components according to your budget, compatibility, functionality, etc.
+That means your business can select and integrate expert components, such as search, product catalog and personalization, to craft powerful experiences.
+With composable’s flexibility, you can add, swap or even drop components according to your budget, compatibility, functionality, etc.

 The result: You can provide cohesive customer experiences while becoming adaptable to new requirements, market shifts and customer needs.